 Listen to the More Recipes About Music & Food Spotify Playlist

 There are two ways you can roast a red pepper.
 If you have a gas stovetop, turn on one burner high.
 Place the pepper over the flame and let it char.
 As each side gets charred, use a pair of tongs to rotate the pepper.
-When all sides have been charred, remove from the heat – place in a bowl – cover and let steam for 1/2 hour.
+When all sides have been charred, remove from the heat, place in a bowl, cover, and let steam for 1/2 hour.
 When cool enough to touch, peel the charred skin off and de-seed.

 You can also roast your pepper in the oven.
 Preheat your oven to 450°F. Cut the peppers in half through the stem.
 Remove the seeds and stems and place cut side down on a parchment or Silpat-lined baking sheet.
 Place in the oven and roast for 25 minutes or until skins are wrinkled and charred.
 Remove from oven and let cool for a minute or two.
-Place them in a bowl – cover and let steam for 1/2 hour.
+Place them in a bowl, cover, and let steam for 1/2 hour.
 When cool enough to touch, peel the charred skin off the peppers.

-1 15-ounce can chickpeas, reserve aquafaba
+15-ounces of chickpeas, reserve aquafaba

-1 roasted red pepper, roughly chopped
+1 roasted red pepper, chopped

 1 lemon, juiced